scssyworks/rollup-boilerplate/README.md

 ```

 # How does it work?
-Rollup boilerplate generates a project for writing UMD libraries in few simple steps:<br>

-Step 1: <b>Create library</b>
+Rollup boilerplate installs a ``create-library`` utility which can be used to generate project files.
+To run the utility type:

 ```sh
 create-library --name testlibrary
 ```

-This initiates a step by step wizard where you can enter details for the library.

-Step 2: <b>There is no step 2! </b><br>

-<b>Rollup boilerplate</b> generates a boilerplate based on rollup.
-It integrates Eslint and JEST for code quality checks.
-It also integrates a development server with livereload.<br>

-Use ``npm run start`` to start development server with livereload, and ``npm run build`` to generate production build files.
+The generated code uses rollup as a bundler with Eslint and JEST integrated by default.
+You simply need to type ``npm start`` to start the development server, or ``npm run build`` to run production build.

+# Publishing library

+"Rollup boilerplate" generates ready to publish library code.
+Make sure the project name you choose is available on NPM.

+Run ``npm version <major|minor|patch>`` to update the library version, and ``npm publish`` to publish the library.

 <b>Note:</b> This is not a major release.
-Hence, feel free to provide suggestions or raise PRs for further improvements.
+Feel free to provide suggestions or raise PRs for further improvements.